Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 November 2025 06.25.57 UTC
+- WIB: Kamis, 6 November 2025 09.07.23 UTC
-- WITA: Kamis, 6 November 2025 07.25.57 UTC
+- WITA: Kamis, 6 November 2025 10.07.23 UTC
-- WIT: Kamis, 6 November 2025 08.25.57 UTC
+- WIT: Kamis, 6 November 2025 11.07.23 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: inspirational
+Kategori: success